Low-Sloped Roofing for Asheboro, NC & the Surrounding Area

 This is why at McRae Roofing we use cutting edge technology, as well as the best-trained people to solve your leak issues.
 Our commercial roofing contractors are always willing and able to help!

 Built-up roofs are composed of several layers of roofing felts lapped and adhered together with bituminous material and protected by a thin layer of gravel or crushed stone.
 Built-up roofs vary greatly in life span, but those used in residential buildings usually last about 20+ years, depending on their quality of installation, exposure, number of plies, and the adequacy of their drainage.
 Because built-up roofs are composed of several layers, they can contain moisture in the form of water or water vapor between layers.
 Moisture not only accelerates deterioration; it can also leak into a building.
 Look for cracking, blistering, alligatoring, and wrinkling, all of which may indicate the need for roof replacement or repair.
-Contact McRae Roofing Inc. for further evaluation if you are in doubt.
+Contact McRae Roofing Inc. to speak to a commercial roofing contractor for further evaluation if you are in doubt.

 Test: An infrared can be used to detect areas of moisture in built-up roofs.
 Once located, these areas can be more thoroughly checked with a moisture meter or core sample.
 Such tests must be performed by a trained roofing inspector and are normally used to determine areas that need replacement on very large roofs.

 Single-Ply Membrane Roofing

 A single-ply membrane roof consists of plastic, modified bitumen, and synthetic rubber sheeting (EPDM) that is laid over insulation or a wide range of substrates, usually in a single-ply and often without a top coating to protect it from ultraviolet light degradation.
 Single-ply roofs are installed in three basic ways: fully adhered, mechanically attached, and loosely laid with ballast.
 If properly installed and properly maintained, a single-ply roof should last 15-20 years.
 Roof penetrations and seams are the most vulnerable parts of single-ply membrane roofing and should be carefully checked.
 The material is also susceptible to ultraviolet light deterioration.